Axm-framework/fluent/README.md

 ```

 Example 3: Dynamic Report Generation
-Imagine you are developing a report generation application that allows users to configure and customize reports according to their needs.
+Imagine you are developing a report generation fluentlication that allows users to configure and customize reports according to their needs.
 In this situation, FluentInterface can simplify the building of dynamic reports.

 Suppose you have a ReportBuilder class that is used to build reports.
 You can use FluentInterface to chain methods and dynamically configure report components like headers, charts, data, and output formats.